 In 2022, the AI training datasets built with CC-licensed (Adam’s research provides details on almost a dozen of them) are still in use.
 Over the years, these datasets were used to train facial recognition models that were later used in hundreds of projects, including the development of military technologies or surveillance solutions.

-The case of these datasets is important for the AI research community, as it aims to address potential harms resulting from AI technologies, and to ensure that not just their use, but also their development is ethical and responsible.
-There is an ongoing debate on governance of AI training datasets, to which we are contributing with the whitepaper that we are publishing today. .
+The case of these datasets is important for the AI research community, as it aims to address potential harms resulting from AI technologies and to ensure that not just their use, but also their development is ethical and responsible.
+There is an ongoing debate on the governance of AI training datasets, to which we are contributing with the whitepaper that we are publishing today.

 The challenges raised by these datasets can by now be seen as largely historic.
-YFCC100M, the oldest of the face recognition training datasets built with CC licensed photographs, is almost a decade old.
-We therefore see our work not so much in finding solutions to the specific issues that we have analysed but rather as input to help us understand from being better equipped to master challenges in the future.
-And indeed there are new developments related to openness and AI technologies that go beyond the matter of this case: new licensing approaches aim to reconcile openness and responsible use; and new datasets are built by simply scraping web content.
+YFCC100M, the oldest of the face recognition training datasets built with CC-licensed photographs, is almost a decade old.
+We, therefore, see our work not so much in finding solutions to the specific issues that we have analyzed but rather as input to help us understand from being better equipped to master challenges in the future.
+And indeed, there are new developments related to openness and AI technologies that go beyond the matter of this case: new licensing approaches aim to reconcile openness and responsible use; new datasets are built by simply scraping web content.